Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 Visit Sicily – Borgo Parrini

-An official tourist guide describing Borgo Parrini, its artistic atmosphere, proximity to Palermo, and main attractions.
+A recognised tourist guide describing Borgo Parrini, its artistic atmosphere, its proximity to Palermo and the main attractions.

 https://www.visitsicily.info/en/borgo-parrini/